ASproson/hyrule-compendium/README.md

 > npm start

-If you want to run Jest testing suite:
+If you want to run the Jest testing suite:

 > npm test